dcasey07/Crowdfunding_ETL/README.md

 Verify the table creation by running a SELECT statement for each table.
 Import each CSV file into its corresponding SQL table.
 Verify that each table has the correct data by running a SELECT statement for each.

+## Submission:
+The starter files with all of the names is the starter code submission, along with all of the content in the Resources folder.
+This includes all of the output files, as well as the ERD, and sql files.